 - There is a low level counter at reception.

-- Staff will be pleased to assist disabled visitors as may be necessary.
+- Staff will be pleased to assist you as may be necessary.

 Public Areas – General